Diana2886/rsschool-cv-preschool/cv.md

 ## Work experience

 - Chief specialist in a government organization
-- I have a little experience of site layout from the RSSchool Front-end 2021Q3 course:
+- I have a little experience of site layout from the RSSchool Front-end 2021Q3 course.
+In that projects I used fixed and adaptive layout, worked with Document Object Model in JavaScript:
     * Museum - https://rolling-scopes-school.github.io/diana2886-JSFE2021Q3/museum-dom/
     * Momentum - https://infallible-heisenberg-a3d65d.netlify.app/

-In that projects I used fixed and adaptive layout, worked with Document Object Model in JavaScript

 ## Education